Here at DesignDiverso we really like to imagine what the future will look like and may bring in terms of innovation.

 Emotions are the quintessential example of a concept that words are poorly-equipped to accurately describe.
 If ten people say, “I’m sad,” it actually means ten different things.
 In the Wizard Era, we’ll probably learn pretty quickly that the specific emotions people feel are as unique to people as their appearance or sense of humor.
 This could work as communication—when one person communicates just what they’re feeling, the other person would be able to access the feeling in their own emotional centers.
 Obvious implications for a future of heightened empathy.
 But emotional communication could also be used for things like entertainment, where a movie, say, could also project out to the audience—directly into their limbic systems—certain feelings it wants the audience to feel as they watch.
 This is already what the film score does—another hack—and now it could be done directly.

-Thank you for remembering to even mention “emotions” toward the very end of your long article, and allowing it to take up few lines compared to the rest of the super human achievements of the wizard hat.
-Too bad that is where the nickel finally drops, is there a way that seriously a brain implant linked over the net from brain to brain is able to replace and enhance the way we feel about things?
+Thank you for remembering to even mention “emotions” toward the very end of your long post, and allowing it to take up few lines compared to the rest of the super human achievements of the wizard hat.
+Too bad that this is where the nickel finally drops, is there a way that seriously a brain implant linked over the net from brain to brain is able to replace and enhance the way we feel about things?

 Maybe in some sci-fi movie, watched one the other day pretty cool and entertaining starring Ewan Mgregor…

-It's cool in the movies, though would you want to see that in real life?
-For real?
+It’s cool in the movies, though would you want to see that in real life?
+For real?!

 In the end it all comes down to one fundamental issue in my humble opinion which is Control.
 Whoever gets to control all these super brains wins, much like whats happening now with products, markets, multinationals etc.